Gsullivan7402/Card-Royale/README.md

     - Create a Hand Component that allows user to cycle through and select a card
     - Create a Hand Component that only shows backs of cards for opponent
     - Create a Discard Pile Component
     - Create a Game Field Component that shows the cards that are being played
-    - Create a Leaderboard Component
+    - Create a Leaderboard Component <- nina>
 - Backend
     - Create a database with a user model with username, password, and games won
     - Create a leaderboard model
-    - Create routes for signup, login, and game creation
+    - Create routes for signup, login, and game creation -->

- -->